 - Unoccupancy insurance might also be necessary if the property is vacated for a long period of time.
 Most insurers cover an unoccupancy period of ninety days between tenancy changes.

-[calculator-one align=”right”]Remember that if there is any gas in the property you need to have an annual gas check by a qualified plumber who needs to give you a certificate to prove that the gas appliances are safe and won’t poison tenants with carbon monoxide.
+Remember, if there is any gas in the property you need to have an annual gas check by a qualified plumber.
+They need to give you a certificate to prove that the gas appliances are safe, and carbon monoxide free.

-Also, check with your local landlord laws to make sure you are complying with all the regulatory checks and to ensure that your tenancy agreements are up to date.
+Also, check your local landlord laws to make sure you are complying with all the regulatory checks, and to ensure that your tenancy agreements are up to date.

 By offering the property for the 52 weeks, you can be sure to receive monthly rent payment regardless of whether or not they are using the property.
 Although this seems appealing, know that some students will not pay for a full year if they do not intend on being there to use the property.

 2. 42 Weeks & Half Rent